 Types of Capital Raising

-In broad terms, there are three ways in which companies can raise capital: debt, equity or a combination of the two, otherwise known as hybrids
+In broad terms, there are 3 ways how companies can raise capital: debt, equity, or a combination of the two, otherwise known as hybrids.

 Debt Raising